 With all this opportunity, marketers are chomping at the bit to get in.
 The result?
 A two-part series on how savvy brands are investing in their organic Pinterest strategy during 2019.

-In Grow Your Organic Pinterest Strategy Part One, we reviewed the high-level themes that seasoned brands are covering for their visual commerce channel.
+We have reviewed the high-level themes that seasoned brands are covering for their visual commerce channel.
 We learned that timing is everything and that pinners are planners.
 In fact, pinners are planning for an average of 30-45 days pre-purchase, which implies a large window of opportunity to help influence buying decisions and increase product awareness.

 For a visual marketing channel, telling a great visual story is critical to success.
 Besides selling a product, you’re selling an aspirational journey through your boards that should resonate with your audience and be in line with your brand.